ibm-wm-transition/webmethods-cloudstreams-esendex/README.md

 2. Open Integration Server Administration in your browser.
 3. Install both packages with ```Install Inbound Releases``` in Package Management.

-### Add Esendes Username and Password and activate connections
+### Add Esendex Username and Password and activate connections

 To access Esendex a username and password is neccessary.
 Generate your Esendex Trial account here: https://developers.esendex.com/.